Nonprofit Website Performance Deconstructed: Page Speed and SEO

 This is important for nonprofits because it means if you cheap out on your backend infrastructure (particularly web hosting and your choice of platform and how well you optimize it) your search rankings may suffer.

-In the digital realm, I have found that when a nonprofit views their website infrastructure as a commodity, they will work to minimize the cost (i.e. choosing the cheapest vendor that will keep their site online).
+In the digital realm, I have found that when a nonprofit views its website infrastructure as a commodity, they will work to minimize the cost (i.e. choosing the cheapest vendor that will keep their site online).
 And in the world of backend infrastructure, cheap usually means slooooowww.

 When you understand that website performance impacts your SEO (and other engagement metrics that we will cover in future articles), your backend infrastructure becomes a strategic investment.